python-rope/ropemacs/README.txt

 =========================

-Ropemacs is an emacs mode that uses rope_ library to provide features like refactorings and code-assists.
+Ropemacs is an emacs mode that uses rope_ library to provide features like python refactorings and code-assists.
 You should install rope_ library and pymacs_ before using ropemacs.

 .. _rope: http://rope.sf.net/
 .. _pymacs: http://pymacs.progiciels-bpi.ca/pymacs.html